flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/first-column.md

 ### MAN FLX XX

 Displayed with white text surrounded by a white box.
 The numbers are blue.
-Displayed when Autothrust is armed and at least one thrust lever is in the MCT/FLX detent.
+Displayed when Autothrust is armed and at least one thrust lever is in the MCT/FLX detent and the other is at or below this detent.
 The FLX TO temp will be displayed as XX in blue.

 ### MAN MCT